12 Sights in Zaragoza, Spain (with Map and Images)

 Book free guided walking tours in Zaragoza.

-Sightseeing Tours in Zaragoza1.
+Sightseeing Tours in ZaragozaActivities in Zaragoza1.
 Museo del Teatro Romano de Caesaraugusta

-The Cesaraugusta Theatre Museum is a space that shows the ruins of the ancient Roman theatre of Zaragoza (Spain) as well as various archaeological remains and models from that time.
-It is located at Calle San Jorge, n.º 12.
-A part of its facilities occupies plots corresponding to important mansions of medieval, Renaissance and Baroque times; The monumental and exhibition complex is, on the other hand, located on land of the old Jewish quarter of Zaragoza: for these reasons, the Museum also takes the opportunity to integrate, in a joint vision, interesting remains and samples of the history of Zaragoza through the aforementioned eras.
+The Cesaraugusta Theatre Museum is a space where the ruins of the ancient Roman theatre in Zaragoza (Spain) are displayed, as well as various archaeological remains and models from that period.
+It is located at Calle San Jorge, nº 12.
+Part of its facilities occupy plots corresponding to important mansions from the medieval, Renaissance and Baroque periods; On the other hand, the monumental and exhibition complex is located on the grounds of the old Jewish quarter of Zaragoza: for these reasons, the Museum also takes the opportunity to integrate, in a joint vision, interesting remains and samples of the history of Zaragoza through the aforementioned periods.

 2. Patio de La Infanta Ibercaja

-With the name of Patio de la Infanta is known a Renaissance courtyard of 1550 currently located within the headquarters of Ibercaja, in the street of San Ignacio de Loyola in Zaragoza.
-It is the inner courtyard of the palace residence of Gabriel Zaporta, an important merchant and banker of Jewish origin, lender of Charles V. The name comes from the Infanta María Teresa de Vallabriga, wife of Luis de Borbón y Farnesio —brother of King Carlos III—, who, already widowed, returned to Zaragoza to live from 1785 in the Zaporta Palace.
+A Renaissance courtyard from 1550 is known as the Patio de la Infanta, currently located inside the headquarters of Ibercaja, on Calle de San Ignacio de Loyola in Zaragoza.
+This is the inner courtyard of the palace, the residence of Gabriel Zaporta, an important merchant and banker of Jewish origin, a moneylender to Charles V. The name comes from the Infanta María Teresa de Vallabriga, wife of Luis de Borbón y Farnese, brother of King Charles III, who, now a widow, returned to Zaragoza to live in the Zaporta Palace from 1785.

 The Museum of Natural Sciences of the University of Zaragoza is a museum located in Zaragoza, Spain, which was inaugurated on December 11, 2015 and presents, through fossils of plants and animals, as well as stuffed animals, a history of the planet from its origin to the appearance of Homo sapiens.
-The museum consists mainly of two collections: that of the former Paleontological Museum and the Longinos Navás collection.
+It also has a small collection of minerals from deposits in Aragon.
+The museum is mainly made up of two collections: that of the old Paleontological Museum and the Longinos Navás collection.

 Wikipedia: Museo de Ciencias Naturales de la Universidad de Zaragoza (ES)